gnoeyhman/Methy_screening/README.md

 ## Usage
 Before you run the script, you need to prepare the apo structure of designed protein and selected conformation for target ligand

-put the pdbs in input directory
+revised the input directory and output directory in `bump_cal.py`

 ```
 indir = "~/DIRECTORY/input"